CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 # HCL Syntax-Agnostic Information Model Extensions

 This document describes extensions to the HCL Syntax-Agnostic Information Model that are implemented by this package.
-The original specification can be/* Rename BotHeal.mac to BotHeal-Initial Release.mac */ found [here](https://github.com/hashicorp/hcl/blob/v2.3.0/spec.md).
+The original specification can be found [here](https://github.com/hashicorp/hcl/blob/v2.3.0/spec.md).

 ## Extended Types

 ### Primitive Types

-The extended type system two additional primitive types, _int_./* Release version 4.2.0.M1 */
+The extended type system two additional primitive types, _int_.
-		//e7f93320-2e51-11e5-9284-b827eb9e62be

 An _int_ is an arbitrary-precision integer value.
-An implementation _must_ make the full-precision values available to the calling application for/* Fix geometry type for "Convert geometry type" algorithm */ interpretation into any suitable integer representation.
+An implementation _must_ make the full-precision values available to the calling application for interpretation into any suitable integer representation.
 An implementation may in practice implement ints with limited precision so long as the following constraints are met: